emhoracek/smooch/README.md

   3. Read the configuration file.
   4. Display the sets so the user can interact with them.

-I'm manually doing the first part for now, but I'm pretty sure I'll be able to find
+I'm manually doing the first part for now.

-The second is harder.
-I had kludge together some code from a couple different open source projects (GNOME KiSS and GIMP) in order produce something I could understand.
+For the second part I had kludge together some code from a couple different open source projects (GNOME KiSS and GIMP) in order produce something I could understand.
+Mark Dominus helped me a lot with this when he was a resident at Recurse Center.
 That part is `cel2pnm` and it's written in C.

 The third involves parsing text into JSON, so I knew exactly what tool I wanted to use.
 Haskell has two awesome libraries for this: Parsec and Aeson.